cool2d/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 Unique values/levels of the variables:
 * SubjectID - 30 levels (ranging from 1 through 30);
-* Activity ¨C 6 levels (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS).
+* Activity - 6 levels (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS).

 ####Measurements
 Among the original 561 feature variables, I count only the entries that contain the string mean() or std().
 The number of measurements I selected totals at 79.